 Blend 3: Essential oil blend for headache caused by nervous tension

 You can also use 15 drops of this blend in an aromatherapy bath.

 If computer eye strain makes your head hurt, use this blend:

 Combine all ingredients and store in a small, dark glass jar with a lid.

 Keep the jar by your computer.
-When you feel a headache coming on, massage a little of the mixture into your temples and the back of your neck.
+When you feel a headache coming on, massage a little of the mixture onto your temples and back of your neck.

 For a bath to help relieve a tension headaches, add one of the following essential oil blends to your bath water:

 If none of the above suggestions work for you, Aromatherapy: A Complete Guide to the Healing Art also suggests these essential oils for headaches: